 Wheated bourbons are fantastic in cocktails where the spirit is the main event.
 Their inherent sweetness and smooth finish create an exceptionally balanced drink without the spicy bite of a high-rye bourbon.
 Try your bottle in a classic Old Fashioned or a Manhattan; you’ll find its gentle profile beautifully complements the bitters and vermouth for a rounded, sophisticated flavor.
 You can even experiment by using a wheated bourbon in a Whiskey Sour to see how its creamy texture enhances the cocktail.
 For more inspiration, you can explore a variety of bourbon recipes that highlight the spirit’s best qualities and find a new favorite.

-How to Properly Store Your Collection
+How to Store Your Bourbon to Keep it Perfect

 Protecting your whiskey is simple, but it’s crucial for maintaining its quality over time.
 The most important rule is to store your bottles upright in a cool, dark place.
 Keeping them upright is essential because the high alcohol content can cause the cork to deteriorate if it’s in constant contact, which can spoil the flavor and compromise the seal.
 You’ll also want to avoid direct sunlight and major temperature swings, as these can cause the liquid to expand and contract, degrading the whiskey’s delicate compounds and altering its taste.
 A cabinet, a pantry, or a bar cart away from windows or heat sources is the perfect spot to keep your collection safe and ready to enjoy.

-Where to Find and Buy Wheated Bourbon
+Where to Actually Buy Wheated Bourbon

 Once you have a few wheated bourbons on your list, the real fun begins: the hunt.
 Whether you prefer browsing the aisles of a local shop or scrolling through online catalogs, finding that perfect bottle is a rewarding experience.
 The key is knowing where to look and how to stay informed about special releases.
 Here are a few strategies to help you track down your next favorite pour, from everyday sippers to those rare, allocated bottles that are worth the search.

-Tips for Shopping at Your Local Store
+What to Look for at Your Local Liquor Store

 There’s something special about discovering a gem on a local shelf.
 Your best resource here is the store staff—think of them as your personal bourbon guides.
 Instead of just asking what’s new, tell them what you like.
 Mention a few wheated bourbons you’ve enjoyed and ask for their recommendations.
 Building this relationship can lead to insider tips on new arrivals and limited releases.
 It’s also smart to seek out stores that specialize in spirits, as they typically carry a wider and more curated selection.
 You can start by using our store locator to find retailers near you that carry our whiskeys.

-A Guide to Buying Bourbon Online
+Your Guide to Safely Buying Bourbon Online

 Shopping for bourbon online opens up a world of options that might not be available in your area.
 Websites like Drizly and ReserveBar can deliver directly to your door, making it easy to stock up on favorites or try something new.
 You can find excellent, affordable wheated bourbons like Larceny for around $30, but be prepared for higher prices on highly sought-after bottles.
 For example, a bottle of Pappy Van Winkle’s Family Reserve can sell for thousands on the secondary market.
 The convenience and selection make it a great way to buy bourbon online, especially when you’re looking for a specific expression.

-How to Track Seasonal Releases
+How to Keep Up with Special Releases

 For many enthusiasts, part of the appeal of bourbon is tracking down seasonal and limited-edition releases.
 To stay in the loop, start by following your favorite distilleries on social media and signing up for their newsletters—this is often the first place you’ll hear about new products.
 You can also join online communities and forums where fellow bourbon lovers share tips and sightings.
 Subscribing to a publication like Whisky Advocate is another fantastic way to get reviews, news, and information on upcoming releases, ensuring you never miss out on a bottle you’ve been waiting for.